Planting tomatoes in the Ohio heat

 PlantTape represents an entire automated transplanting system.

-The entire process, from sowing through greenhouse operations through transplanting, is enabled by our trademark plant tape: a biodegradable tape that holds seeds, and later seedlings, through the entire cycle.
+The entire process, from sowing through greenhouse operations through transplanting, is enabled by our trademark plant tape: a tape that holds seeds, and later seedlings, through the entire cycle.

 Growers of vegetables, tomatoes, and hemp have revolutionized their operations with PlantTape’s precision agriculture solutions.
 Our customers have reduced labor costs by as much as 80%, increased crop yield, and introduced other efficiencies to their operations.